 Over the course of the last several weeks, we have written to organisations, individuals, businesses, government authorities, educational institutions and media all over the world to tell them about the campaign.

-The campaign website mapmyday.org has a social media toolkit for promoting the campaign.
+The campaign website had a social media wall for promoting the campaign.
 We have sent out press releases and used all the social media channels associated with our organisation and our partners to promote the hashtag and the campaign.

 The campaign had its own Facebook page and Twitter account which are also getting the hashtag out there.
 Of course, we are using the hashtag vigorously ourselves, and on December 3 #MapMyDay was among Twitter’s trending topics in Germany almost throughout the day.